The 7 Types of Online Workshops You Can Host

 - and more

 You could also structure any of the workshop types above as a Periscope broadcast.
 Instead of screensharing and showing slides, you could “double tap” your phone and use the back camera to show your computer screen.

 You could use Periscope to:

 - help people start to see you as a teacher/coach

 - create videos you could repackage or use elsewhere

 So, which type of workshop do you want to start with?
-And pssssst, if you liked this mini-lesson, you might just love Online Workshop Ninja (especially now while it’s on super sale since I’m uploading all the new content this week).
+And pssssst, if you liked this mini-lesson, you might just love the course on online events inside Publish Your Thing (especially now while it’s on super sale).
 Just saying.